 Drop in water levels continues

-Decrease in water level at Leekstermeer
+Water level drop at Leekstermeer

 The outlook is favorable with drier weather on the way.
 Due to the expected further decline in water levels, debris may accumulate in the water.
 This can block culverts and impede water drainage.
 Urgent problems will be resolved over the weekend.
 Further inspections will also take place in the coming days to monitor vulnerable areas.